-- the content of the curriculum which promotes cohesion, respect for others and the values and principles of the school. - Specific content delivered in the curriculum, such as healthy relationships, respect, prejudiced behaviours.
-All content is adapted to the age, ability and SEND of the children it is being delivered to. - the Behaviour Policy which is aimed at supporting all pupils though high expectations and positive reinforcement. - Staff will support individual students, listen to their concerns, ensure they are reassured and taken seriously and refer concerns to the designated safeguarding lead. - Perpetrators of abuse will be identified promptly, incidents recorded on CPOMS and will receive appropriate support from experienced staff; and - Referrals to external agencies may be made for the victims and perpetrators as required to access additional support.
+- The content of the curriculum which promotes cohesion, respect for others and the values and principles of the school. - Specific content delivered in the curriculum, such as healthy relationships, respect, prejudiced behaviours.
+All content is adapted to the age, ability and SEND of the children it is being delivered to.

+- The Positive Management of Behaviour Policy which is aimed at supporting all pupils through high expectations and positive reinforcement. - Staff will support individual students, listen to their concerns, ensure they are reassured and taken seriously and refer concerns to the DSL. - Perpetrators of abuse will be identified promptly, incidents will be recorded on CPOMS and they will receive appropriate support from experienced staff; and - Referrals to external agencies may be made for the victims and perpetrators as required to access additional support.